Return to Seat Weaving Supplies Home Page

 Will your standard hand cane kit be enough for my chair?

-The standard kit is designed to complete an average bedroom chair (9-11 holes per 6") with approximately 100 holes drilled around the perimeter of the seat frame.
+The standard kit is designed to complete an average bedroom chair (9-11 holes per 6") with up to 100 holes drilled around the perimeter of the seat frame and seat rails no deeper than 1".
 We include a seriously generous amount of materials plus an extra 10% "just in case".
 Lots of our customers inform us that they had enough left over to almost complete a second seat!

 How long will my first cane seat take to weave?